 Our accommodation requirements for Guinea Pigs:

-To house a Guinea Pig indoors, accommodation must be 120cm at least, in length.
-This is the minimum requirement set with guidance from the Animal Welfare Act NI (2011) and also the Rabbit Welfare Association and Fund.
+To house a Guinea Pig indoors, accommodation must be 140cm at least, in length.
+This is the minimum requirement set by Assisi Animal Sanctuary with guidance from the Animal Welfare Act NI (2011) and also the Rabbit Welfare Association and Fund.

-The minimum requirements for a hutch to house guinea pigs is as follows: 4ft (L) x 2ft (W) x 2ft (H).
+The minimum requirements for a hutch to house guinea pigs is as follows: 4.5ft (L) x 2ft (W) x 2ft (H).
 Anything smaller will not be deemed suitable.
-These requirements are set with the guidance from the Animal Welfare Act NI (2011) and also The Rabbit Welfare Association and Fund.
+These requirements are set by Assisi Animal Sanctuary with the guidance from the Animal Welfare Act NI (2011) and also The Rabbit Welfare Association and Fund.